bargitta/cssInterview/README.md

 # cssInterview
-This repository contains basic concepts of CSS and some examples like how to deign a blog page with using different techniques.
+This repository contains basic concepts of CSS and some frequently used patterns in my daily work.
+You can find answers in examples, which includes how to center align a div, how to draw circles, triangles with CSS， how to design a blog page with different techniques, etc.

 Hopefully it can help you in your daily work and job interviews.
 ## section one: Basic concepts
 1. What is box model?